jaredalonzo/algolia-tam-assignment/README.md

   added Price Range facet panel container index.html and Price Range widget results-page.js

-Changes in the index configuration: added popularity and rating fields (descending - assuming higher rating value is better) as custom ranking attribute added brand (searchable), categories, and price range attributes as facets
+Changes in the index configuration: added name and description as searchable attributes in the index added popularity and rating fields (descending - assuming higher rating value is better) as custom ranking attribute added brand (searchable), categories, and price range attributes as facets

 Possible improvements:
-  Possibly modify the "no keyword" search to display the most popular and highest ranked items in the index
+  Implement the hierarchical menu for the categories facet to narrow down to the deeper levels of hierarchicalCategories Possibly modify the "no keyword" search to display the most popular and highest ranked items in the index

 ### Questions (0.5 hrs)